The Twins, too, may be looking for help both sooner and later. Some of the guys on the doorstep fared well today; others didn’t.

 Miguel Sano hit another home run today and went 2-for-4.
 He struck out twice.

-Danny Santana had his fourth multi-hit game in his last five games played.
+Danny Santana had his fourth multi-hit game in his last five games.
 Eddie Rosario also had two hits and added a stolen base.

 D.J.
 Baxendale and B.J.
 Hermsen will both get starts in tomorrow’s doubleheader.